6 Ways to Reduce Missed

 In this special episode of The Authentic Dentist podcast, Shawn and Dr. Allison give you a game plan that you can use to give an outstanding annual team meeting!

-The annual team meeting is an excellent way to bring the entire workplace on to the same level, allows for clear communication, and acts as a platform for problems to be addressed and solutions to be created.
+Team meetings are an excellent way to bring the entire workplace on to the same level, allows for clear communication, and acts as a platform for problems to be addressed and solutions to be created.

 But the annual team meeting can seem daunting; what should you say?
 How do you approach certain topics?
 What expectations should you set?
 Shawn and Dr. House answer all this and more in this special episode of The Authentic Dentist podcast!